Cerosop/webLoginPrac/README.md

 # webLoginPrac
-//web Login and Signup and other function with mysql Practice
+web Login and Signup and other function with mysql Practice

-//test2.html is login page
+test2.html is login page

-//please start at test2.html
+please start at test2.html